-I’d recommend that if your current mile time is longer than 10 minutes to first start out with running 2 miles a day.
-Then you can slowly progress from there.
+I’d recommend that if your current mile time is longer than 10 minutes you start out with running 2 miles a day.
+Then, you can slowly progress from there.

 Additional resource – Here’s your guide to running three miles a day.

-- When was the last time you run 5 miles?
+When was the last time you ran 5 miles?

-- Have you finished a 10K run in the past month?
+Have you completed a 10K run in the past month?

-- Do you run at least three times a week, covering at least 15 miles a week?
+Do you currently run at least three times a week, covering a minimum of 15 miles weekly?